 Question — how do I get around?
 Rent a car or rail pass?
 I figured there was less chance, since I was traveling alone, to get lost if I took the train.
-I got an Ital-Rail Pass — just hop on a train anywhere at any time.
+I got an Ital-Rail Pass.
+I loved it!
+Just hop on a train anywhere at any time.
 I’d fly into Rome, then go north to Milan for the day, then take the train to Bologna and spend the first night there.
 Then it was Florence, Pisa, Rome for 3 days, then south to Naples.
 From Naples, I’d take day trips to the ruins of Pompeii and Herculaneum.
 Afterward, take the train back to Rome and fly home from there.

 With my camera and guidebook in hand, I took off from Puerto Rico to New York to Rome.
 It was a red-eye.
 There was a storm in Rome, so the plane was diverted to Turin, but the airline arranged for a bus to the Rome airport.
 That was an extra, rather nice, unplanned tour.
 Things happen.